Manuelaio/WGS_SNV_pipeline/DNM/README.md

 1) input.csv a tab-delimited file containing the ID of proband  in the first column and the absolute path of the proband, mother, and father CRAMs/BAMs in the second column, separated by #,

+Running:

 Output :

-In a folder calls result two file are generated, the VCF of calls calling from Platypus named $ID-platypus.vcf and the DMNs filtered small variants obtained from bayesianDeNovoFilter.py script provided from platypus owens.
+In a `result` folder two files are generated:
+- VCF of calls calling from Platypus called `$ID-platypus.vcf`
+- DMNs VCF filtered small variants of `bayesianDeNovoFilter.py` script provided by platypus developers